Skip to main content

 Prerequisites

 Before proceeding, you'll need to set labels on the resources you're applying.
-We've created a Python helper script for this purpose.
-Save it as add_labels.py
+We've created a helper script for this purpose.
+Download it and save it as add_labels.sh and make it executable with chmod +x add_labels.sh.

 Steps to Install Operators